Eyescale/Equalizer/README.md

 ## Linux, Mac OS X {#Unix}

-Remember to remove all traces of previously installed dependencies, as cmake will not check if they are new enough and the build will fail at the make stage:

-    rm -rf /usr/include/{eq,co,triply,seq,hwsd,pression,lunchbox}
-    rm -rf /usr/share/{Collage,hwsd,Pression,Lunchbox}
-    rm -rf /usr/lib/lib{triply*,Sequel*,Equalizer*,Collage*,hwsd*,Pression*,Lunchbox*}
-    rm -rf Equalizer

     git clone https://github.com/Eyescale/Equalizer.git
     mkdir Equalizer/build
     cd Equalizer/build
     cmake ..
     make

+In case of errors, remove all traces of previously installed dependencies, as cmake will not check if they are new enough and the build may fail:

+    rm -rf /usr/include/{eq,co,triply,seq,hwsd,pression,lunchbox}
+    rm -rf /usr/share/{Collage,hwsd,Pression,Lunchbox}
+    rm -rf /usr/lib/lib{triply*,Sequel*,Equalizer*,Collage*,hwsd*,Pression*,Lunchbox*}
+    rm -rf Equalizer

-Using "git pull" to update Equalizer later is not enough, as it does not update CMake/common.
-Use "git clean -ffdx" instead, or remove the Equalizer folder and do git clone again if needed.
+Using "git pull" to update Equalizer later is not enough, as it does not update externals and subprojects.
+Use the 'make rebase' target to update these, or if your cmake run fails CMake/common use "git clean -ffdx" to remove them all and let cmake re-clone them.

 ## Windows {#Windows}